metomi/rose/sphinx/tutorial/cylc/introduction.rst

 Cylc (pronounced silk) is a workflow engine, a system that automatically executes tasks according to their schedules and dependencies.
-In a cylc workflow each step is a computational task, a script to execute.
+In a Cylc workflow each step is a computational task, a script to execute.
 Cylc runs each task as soon as it is appropriate to do so.